 Subsidiary or the tie stations

-Subsidiary or the tie stations are the points selected on the main survey lines, where it is necessary to locate the interior detail such as fences, hedges, building etc.
+Subsidiary or the tie stations are the points selected on the main survey lines, where it is necessary to locate the interior detail such as fences, hedges, building, etc.

-Tie or subsidiary lines
+Tie or Subsidiary Lines

 A tie line joints two fixed points on the main survey lines.
 It helps to check the accuracy of surveying and to locate the interior details.
-The position of each tie line should be close to some features, such as paths, building etc.
+The position of each tie line should be close to some features, such as paths, buildings, etc.